clulab/nlp-reading-group/candidate_papers_fall16.md

 ## Augur: Mining Human Behaviors from Fiction to Power Interactive Systems
 http://hci.stanford.edu/publications/augur-chi-2016.pdf

-## What we write about when we write about causality: Features of causal statements across large-scale social discourse
+## What we write about when we write about causality: Features of causal statements across large-scale social discourse (skip)
 https://arxiv.org/abs/1604.05781

-## Learning to Generate Posters of Scientific Papers
+## Learning to Generate Posters of Scientific Papers (skip)
 http://arxiv.org/pdf/1604.01219v1.pdf

 # Proposed by Dane: